israel-deviants/hub-isra-frontend/README.md

 - OK.
 Create a better layout for the homepage/dashboard
 - OK.
 Create a specific layout for Log-In
-- Component for user widget and connect/disconnect buttons
+- OK.
+Implement a wallet connect provider
-- Implement a wallet connect provider
+- OK.
+Store the wallet address in zuztand state management
-- Store the wallet address in zuztand state management
+- OK.
+Component for user widget and connect/disconnect buttons
 - Build components for NFT listing, Token listing, add token/nft, search, etc.
 - Get projects from a token/NFT aggregator API (probably Coingecko)